Photography Tips For DesignersPosted on 24

 Keep in mind that you can use color, texture, and exposure to emphasize shapes in your compositions.

-When you can coordinate all of these things, and get them working in harmony, that’s when magic starts to happen.
+When you can use a camera, coordinate all of these things, and get them working in harmony, that’s when magic starts to happen.
 Like music, visual arts rely on harmony (shape, colour, exposure), rhythm (texture), and plot elements to tell a story (setting, model).

 Next time you point a camera at somebody or your next subject consider some of these ideas.
 Are you taking a snapshot, or creating art?